 - Hand tools and implements, hand-operated;

-- Scientific, nautical, surveying, photographic, cinematographic, optical, weighing, measuring, signalling, checking (supervision), life-saving and teaching apparatus and instruments;
+- Scientific, research,navigation, surveying, photographic, cinematographic, audiovisual, optical, weighing, measuring, signalling, detecting, testing, inspecting, life-saving and teaching apparatus and instruments;

-- apparatus and instruments for conducting, switching, transforming, accumulating, regulating or controlling electricity;
+- Apparatus and instruments for conducting, switching, transforming, accumulating, regulating or controlling the distribution or use of electricity;

 - Surgical, medical, dental and veterinary apparatus and instruments;

-- therapeutic and assistive devices adapted for the disabled;
+- Therapeutic and assistive devices adapted for persons with disabilities;

-- Apparatus for lighting, heating, steam generating, cooking, refrigerating, drying, ventilating, water supply and sanitary purposes.
+- Apparatus and installations for lighting, heating, cooling, steam generating, cooking, drying, ventilating, water supply and sanitary purposes.